kodonnel/batch-funds-loader/README.md

 ## Assumptions

 If the given output file does not exist, it will be created.
-Otherwise it will be appended to.
-Load_amount are provided in CAD.
+Otherwise it will be appended to. load_amount values are provided in CAD.

 load example: